 We rely heavily on third parties over the course of our clinical trials, and, as a result, have limited control over the clinical investigators and limited visibility into their day-to-day activities, including with respect to their compliance with approved clinical trial protocols.
 Nevertheless, our reliance on third parties does not relieve us of our regulatory responsibilities and we are responsible for ensuring that each of our trials is conducted in accordance with the applicable protocol, legal and regulatory requirements and scientific standards.
 We and these third parties are required to comply with good clinical practice ("GCP") requirements, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for product candidates in clinical development.
-Regulatory authorities enforce these GCP requirements through periodic inspections of trial sponsors, clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to suspend or terminate these trials or perform additional nonclinical studies or clinical trials before approving our marketing applications.
-We cannot be certain that, upon inspection, regulatory authorities produced under current good manufacturing practice ("cGMP") requirements and may require a large number of patients.
+Regulatory authorities enforce these GCP requirements through periodic inspections of trial sponsors, clinical investigators and trial sites.
+If we or any of these third parties fail to comply with applicable GCP requirements, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to suspend or terminate these trials or perform additional nonclinical studies or clinical trials before approving our marketing applications.
+We cannot be certain that, upon inspection, regulatory authorities will determine that any of our clinical trials comply with the GCP requirements.
+In addition, our clinical trials must be conducted with products produced under current good manufacturing practice ("cGMP") requirements and may require a large number of patients.
 Our failure or any failure by these third parties to comply with these applicable regulations or to recruit a sufficient number of patients may require us to repeat clinical trials, which would delay the regulatory approval process.
-Moreover, our business may be implicated if any of these third parties violates federal or state fraud and abuse or false claims laws and regulations or healthcare privacy and security laws.
+Moreover, our business may be implicated if any of these third parties violates federal or state fraud and abuse or false claims laws and regulations or h